Originally published: December 2021

 I did get some feedback from readers about poor customer service at certain exchanges, and I looked up some of the reviews myself and indeed they weren’t great.

 As the macro situation cooled down a bit, I spent more time looking into other bitcoin buying platforms and studying the history of the industry in general.
-I eventually came across Swan Bitcoin, a small startup company at the time, and after further research, decided to switch my buying through them starting in June 2020.
+I eventually came across Swan Bitcoin, a tiny startup company at the time, and after further research, decided to switch my buying through them starting in June 2020.
 They had launched pretty recently at that point, around March 2020.
 I set up a sizable dollar-cost averaging plan with them.

 How Swan Bitcoin Works

-With Swan, you can auto-withdrawal to your own self-custody address, or you can keep it with Swan’s institutional-grade custodian for free and access it through them, with the bitcoin held in your name.
+With Swan, you can auto-withdrawal to your own self-custody address, or you can keep it with Swan’s custodian for free and access it through them, with the bitcoin held in your name.
 The cool combo, then, is that you can setup a dollar-cost average plan that automatically buys bitcoin regularly, and then also regularly sends it to your hardware wallet or other custody solution.

 Crypto exchanges make most of their money from you trading many different types of tokens.
 They directly or indirectly promote speculation, basically.
 In that sense, the crypto exchange business model is similar to the casino business model; they want you in the door and then as active as possible, because the more you gamble, the more the house wins.